Ulkudas/Palm-City/README.md

 # Palm-City
 ## *Hybrid Tabletop Game*

-Palm City is a tabletop game which requires a desktop app to play properly.
-Randomization that is provided by the desktop app boosts the excitement during the gameplay.
+Palm City is a tabletop game which comes with a desktop app.

 ---

-#### Creators: *Ege Özmen*, *Enes Keleş*, *Barış Oralalp*, *Utku Muratoğlu*

 #### Players: 4